What do computer science students need from feedback?

 How do staff–student communications shape feedback?

-Communication drives engagement with assessment.
-Irregular updates and unclear ownership of changes undermine students’ ability to act on feedback.
+Clear communication keeps students engaged with assessment and more likely to use their feedback, as highlighted in CS students’ communication with supervisors, lecturers and tutors.
+Irregular updates and unclear ownership of changes undermine students’ ability to act.
 Programmes can stabilise communications with a single source of truth for changes, weekly “what changed and why” posts, and brief “you said → we did” updates that show how student voice shapes feedback formats and timetabling.
-Survey results and pulse checks provide rapid evidence on whether students can find, interpret, and use their comments.
+Survey results and pulse checks provide quick evidence on whether students can find, interpret, and use their comments.

 How does feedback influence perceived value for money?